LontraX/aiki/README.md

 # Aiki: Distributed Task Queue in Go

-Aiki is a lightweight and pluggable distributed task queue library for Go
+Aiki is a lightweight and pluggable distributed task queue library in Go